Quantum-memory-assisted on-demand microwave-optical transduction: Introduction

-In this article, we theoretically propose and experimentally realize an on-demand microwave-optical quantum transducer (OMQT) with integrated conversion and quantum memory capabilities based on a Rydberg ensemble.
-By employing an electromagnetically induced transparency (EIT) method, we store MW photons in a highly excited collective state and subsequently convert them into optical photons during the retrieval process.
-Benefiting from the optical depth (OD) with order of millions for MW photons in the Rydberg ensemble, combined with a minimal storage dephasing rate at the single-photon level, we establish optimal control strategies for the storage and retrieval of photon wave packets.
-This results in an area-normalized storage efficiency (ASE), defined as the ratio of recalled optical photons to input MW photons, exceeding 90\%, along with a storage time of 0.56 $\mu s$ at the threshold efficiency of the no-cloning quantum regime, a bandwidth of 2.1 MHz, and a noise-equivalent temperature as low as 26 K under cavity-free conditions.
-Our findings pave the way for implementing quantum repeaters based on atomic ensembles.
-In the near term, they also provide an additional degree of freedom for detection applications, such as radio astronomy\cite{Komatsu2022} and next-generation MW sensors~\cite{Schlossberger2024} in the single-photon domain.
+In this article, we theoretically propose and experimentally demonstrate a quantum-memory-assisted on-demand microwave-optical quantum transducer (OMQT), which is intrinsically suitable for efficient quantum networking between the remote solid-state qubits.
+In this context, `on-demand' means that the transduction process produces photons at a precisely controlled time, rather than at random or probabilistic times.
+This capability is enabled by the quantum memory, which converts heralded MW photons into photons that are released exactly when needed for subsequent quantum operations.
+By employing the multichannel electromagnetically induced transparency (EIT) process, this scheme integrates conversion and quantum memory capabilities based on a Rydberg ensemble.
+We demonstrate an experimental implementation of our scheme in the laser-cooled atoms, by storing MW photons in a highly excited collective state and subsequently converting them into optical photons during the retrieval.
+Benefiting from the optical depth (OD) with order of millions for MW photons in Rydberg ensemble, we establish optimal control strategies for the storage and retrieval of photon wave packets.
+We present a proof-of-concept transducer with an area-normalized storage efficiency (ASE), defined as the ratio of recalled optical photons to input MW photons, up to 90\% at a storage time of 50 ns, and still above the 50\% quantum no-cloning threshold at 0.56 $\mu$s, along with a conversion bandwidth of 2.3 MHz and a noise-equivalent temperature as low as 26 K under cavity-free conditions.
+We also observe stored-photon-number dependent Rydberg dephasing.
+Our work paves the way to an efficient quantum interface between atomic and solid-state qubits.